WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 # Introduction

 This draft is an accumulation of varios ideas some people are thinking about.
-Most of them are farily serparable and could be morephed into existing protocols though this draft takes a blank sheet of paper aproach to considering what would be the best think if we were starting from scratch.
+Most of them are fairly separable and could be morphed into existing protocols though this draft takes a blank sheet of paper approach to considering what would be the best think if we were starting from scratch.
 With that is place, it is possible to ask which of theses ideas makes sense to back patch into existing protocols.

 # Goals

-* Better connectivity by enable sitituation where asymetric media is possible.
+* Better connectivity by enable situation where asymmetric media is possible.

 * Design for SFU ( Switch Forwarding Units)

-* Designed for client serverr with server based controll of clients
+* Designed for client servers with server based controll of clients

 * Faster setup

-* Plugable congestion controll
+* Pluggable congestion controll

 * much much simpler